-• The proposers are already well on the way to alignment with modern university practice, with an existing management capacity to vary workloads.

-- They appear to be in fruitful dialogue with the unions on ways of addressing HR and industrial relations issues. - They are already alert to the HR challenges involved in developing the competency profile appropriate to a TU, including the need for an appropriate balance between upgrading existing staff and recruiting 'already appropriate' new staff. - They will need to ensure that academic line managers, upon whom more responsibility for performance management will fall in the new contractual environment, are adequately prepared for this role.
+- The proposers are already well on the way to alignment with modern university practice, with an existing management capacity to vary workloads. - They appear to be in intensive dialogue with staff on ways of addressing HR and industrial relations issues. - They are already alert to the HR challenges involved in developing the competency profile appropriate to a TU, including the need for an appropriate balance between upgrading existing staff and recruiting 'already appropriate' new staff. - They will need to ensure that academic line managers, upon whom more responsibility for performance management will fall in the new contractual environment, are adequately prepared for this role.

-A. Overall opinion of the Panel
+C. Overall opinion of the Panel